top of page

 Sizzle vs. story: What makes presentation design unique

-What makes a presentation design unique?
+What makes presentation design unique

 Recently, one of our team members had a discussion about the value of presentation design with a higher-up at a design agency.
 “We don’t get a lot of asks for presentation design,” they said.
 “Occasionally someone in the C-Suite asks for help, and we usually hand it to a Junior Designer because no one else wants to do it.”